-If you are a former service member with service-connected disabilities and are unable to sustain gainful employment, you may require assistance from the U.S. Department of Veterans Affairs individual unemployability compensation program.
+If you are a former service member with service-connected disabilities and are unable to sustain gainful employment, you may require assistance from the U.S. Department of Veterans Affairs (VA)individual unemployability compensation program.
 However, to be eligible for these benefits, you will have to prove more than just a service-connected disability.

 You’ll also need to prove that your income falls below specific income limits.
 This program can provide you with 100% compensation for your disabilities, even if they were otherwise rated below the 100% level.
 Again, though, you’ll have to prove your income falls below a certain level to get this assistance.

 Income Limits for VA Unemployability

 VA individual unemployability income limits are quite low.
 There are three ways your income can be below the limits set by VA:

 - You are not working and are unable to work at all.